 Care Package Gifts to Preserve the Memories

 After a few nights of s’mores and pillow fights, it’s easy for kids to forget all the little things they’ve done while away at camp.
-Sending them a nice new personalized camp journal like this one from Boland Paper Design Co on Etsy, will give them a place to write down their favorite summer memories, even if they aren’t willing to share them all with you.
-You can even customize it to match the camp colors.
+Sending them a nice new custom camp journal like this one designed by Sharon O for Minted will give them a place to write down their favorite summer memories, even if they aren’t willing to share them all with you.
+You can even add your child’s name and choose from three colors.

 Kids may also want to capture snapshots of their new friends, so consider packaging an inexpensive waterproof single-use camera with something useful but fun, like a new pair of flip-flops.